-- (iv) A leader handles conflicts effectively and does not allow adverse effects resulting from the conflicts.
-A good leader always allows his followers to ventilate their feelings and disagreement but persuades them by giving suitable clarifications. - (v) Leader provides training to their subordinates.
+(v) Leader provides training to their subordinates.
 A good leader always builds up his successor and helps in smooth succession process.

-Qualities of Good Leader: What are the qualities possessed by a good leader?
+Qualities of a Good Leader: What are the qualities possessed by a good leader?
 Are there any common traits (qualities) applicable to all good leaders?
-How many such traits (qualities) applicable to all good leaders?
 How many such qualities should a leader possess to be successful?

 One approach to leadership emphasises that a person should possess certain qualities or traits to become a successful leader.
 It assumes that leaders can be distinguished from non leaders by certain unique traits possessed by them.
-The qualities of
+The qualities of good leaders as identified by some researchers are shown in the box in previous page.